steinhaug/UARPC/documentation/UARPC.Permissions.md

     Unique name of permission
 _description_
     Optional, descripption of the permission, used in admin explaining the permission
+_parentId_
+    Optional.
+The PermissionID for the parent node, strictly for presentational purposes when describing the permissions in admin for users who admninisters the UARPC object.
 _enabled_
     Optional, Boolean if permission is enabled or not.
 Defaults to 1.

 #### **Return Values**